nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * Can also have abstract method overriden for each (enum constant) value. (`git checkout AbsMethInEnum`)
 * `switch (season) { case WINTER: ...` OK
 * `switch (season) { case Season.WINTER: ...` DOESNT COMPILE, `switch (season) { case 0: ...` DOESNT COMPILE EITHER

+#### Constructors

+* Unlike methods, a constructor cannot be abstract, static, final, native, or synchronized.
+* If there are final fields uninitialized, they must be initialized in constructor, and can't be used before (-- unlike non final unitialized fields, right?)